SafaeHaj/TrafficSimulator/README.md

 - **📂 assets:** Here, you'll find images created with Adobe Illustrator, serving as vital assets for the project.

 - **project.zip**: main project, complete with added unity files.

+Contact us in case you need help installing the project within unity.